canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

     import mlflow

-    # Initialise the MLflow client
     c = mlflow.MlflowClient()

-    # The tracking URI should be set automatically from the environment variable
-    print(c.tracking_uri)  # Prints the MLflow tracking URI

-    # Create a new experiment
+    print(c.tracking_uri)

     c.create_experiment("test-experiment")

 This example shows how to initialise the MLflow client, check the tracking URI, and create a new experiment.
 The `MLFLOW_TRACKING_URI` should already be set in your environment, allowing you to focus on your experiments without manual configuration.

-For more detailed information on using MLflow, including advanced configurations and features, refer to the official MLflow documentation:
+For more detailed information on using MLflow, including advanced configurations and features, refer to the official `MLflow Docs`_.

-* `MLflow Docs`_

 .. _access-data: